programming book

 The term “first-class functions” is widely used as shorthand for “functions as first-class objects.”
 It’s not perfect because it seems to imply an “elite” among functions.
 In Python, all functions are first-class. - Chapter 5.
 First-Class Function

-That’s good.
-“First-class” as an adjective implies a categorization, an “elite” as he calls it.
+“First-class” as an adjective implies a categorization—an “elite,” as he calls it.
 In reality, functions are always first-class in Python.
-First-class means the function can be assigned to a variable, sent along as arguments to other places, and returned from other functions.
-They don’t need to be executed immediately to be referenced or manipulated.
+First-class means a function can be assigned to a variable, passed as an argument, and returned from another function.
+It doesn’t need to be executed immediately to be referenced or manipulated.

 Sensitivity to language shows up throughout the book.
-For example, in another chapter – Chapter 18: Concurrency with Aysncio – Ramalho leads with this quote.
+For example, in another chapter (Chapter 18: Concurrency with Asyncio), Ramalho leads with this quote.

 Concurrency is about dealing with lots of things at once.
 Parallelism is about doing lots of things at once.
 Not the same, but related.
 One is about structure, one is about execution.
 Concurrency provides a way to structure a solution to solve a problem that may (but not necessarily) be parallelizable. - Rob Pike, Co-inventor of the Go language

-So, we see, great books are based on avoiding sins of language.
+So we see that great books are built on avoiding the sins of language.

-A few Sundays ago, I attended the last day of a local Python conference, PyBay.
-The wonderful conference is in its 4th year, and I’ve attended all but one of them.
+A few Sundays ago, I attended the final day of a local Python conference, PyBay.
+This wonderful event is now in its fourth year, and I’ve attended all but one.

 Ramalho gave a talk called “Beyond Paradigms” at 4pm.4 There was another talk I wanted to attend, but I couldn’t pass up the chance to see the author of such an excellent book.
 I sat near the front.
 As expected, the talk was good.